 When it comes to how long you can expect your faithful companion to be with you and your family, the average lifespan of this breed goes from 12 to 15 years.

-Of course, this goes, if the dog has proper, high-quality diet, enough exercise, and regular vet checkups during his life.
+Of course, this goes, if the dog has a proper, high-quality diet, enough exercise, and regular vet checkups during his life.

 Intelligence, Temperament and Personality Traits of the Boston Cattle Dog

-In order to understand what drives your Boston Cattle Dog, you need to be aware of his parent’s both positive and negative sides.
+To understand what drives your Boston Cattle Dog, you need to be aware of his parent’s both positive and negative sides.

 So, to get to know this breed better, we first need to know more about his parents.